The Best Climbing Exercise You’re Not Doing: The Scapular Pull-up!

-Learn how to develop stronger, more injury-proof shoulders with the scapular pull-up.
+Learn how to develop stronger, more injury-proof shoulders with the scapular pull-up, a variation on the classic pull-up that isolates the lower trapezius and latissimus muscles.

 How To Do the Scapular Pull-up

-1. Begin in a normal pull-up position with a palms-away grip and hands shoulder-width apart.
+1. Begin in a typical pull-up position with palms facing away and hands shoulder-width apart.

-2. From a full, nearly passive hang (shrugged shoulders), draw your scapula down and together, thus raising your body slightly but without bending your arms as in a regular pull-up.
-The best learning cues are: Try to “bend the bar” and think about doing a reverse shrug (i.e. shoulders drawn downward).
-Do this, and you’ll feel your head shift backward and your chest raise upward, as your scapular pinch together.
+2. From a full-hang position, draw your scapula down and together.
+Think of raising your body slightly without bending your arms as you would for a regular pull-up.
+Try to “bend the bar” and mimic a reverse shrug (i.e. shoulders drawn downward).
+You’ll feel your head shift backward and your chest raise upward as your scapular pinch together.

 3. Hold the top position for one second, then return to the starting position.
 The range of motion is only a few inches.

-4. Do six to twelve reps, keeping nearly straight arms and tight spinal erectors and glutes throughout.
-At first, you may find this to be a difficult exercise (a sign that you’ve found a critical weakness to correct!), but resist the urge to overdo it.
+4. Perform six to twelve reps, keeping nearly straight arms and tight spinal erectors and glutes throughout.
+At first, you may find this to be a difficult exercise (a sign that you’ve identified a critical weakness!) but resist the urge to overdo it.

 6. Add a third set to your workout only after you’ve mastered the exercise.
 A good long-term goal is to do three sets of ten reps.